Glossary Of Common Legal Terms

 Preliminary Hearing, in a criminal case, is when the prosecuting attorney must show the evidence they have for why a defendant was charged with a crime.
 The must show adequate probable cause for the charges.
-Visit here to learn when this takes place and what is required of the prosecution.

 Pretrial Conference is a meeting between a judge and lawyers where in which they discuss a defendants trial, what will be presented in the trial and if there is a possibility of settlement for the case.
-Visit here to learn more about this meeting.

 Prosecutor is an attorney who tries a criminal case on behalf of the government.